 In Paris alone there are quite a few.
 The one you need to know about is the one on the Allée des Cygnes which was a gift from the American community of Paris to Paris to commemorate the centennial of the French Revolution.
 On her tablet is the date July 14, 1789, as well as July 4, 1776.
 Then there’s the one in the Luxembourg Gardens, inside a private lobby on rue du Cirque, there is one on the roof of a peniche near the Eiffel Tower and one in the Musée d’Orsay.
 Yet another is very tiny and hard to see; it is incrusted in the torso of César’s Cenataure (place Michel Debré Paris 6th) near his left shoulder.

-You can learn about the contruction of the statue at an exhibit in the museum of Arts et Metiers (National Museum of Technical Innovation ) in Paris’ 3rd arrondissement.
+And two at the museum of Arts et Metiers (National Museum of Technical Innovation) in Paris’ 3rd arrondissement where you can learn about the contruction of the New York harbor statue at a dedicated exhibit.
 The museum presents models and photos showing how the statue was enlarged from a small model to its monumental scale (the biggest metal statue in the world at the time!) and then built, using various techniques including plaster and wood to mold the copper cladding.
-The interior structure of this 46 meter monument was conceived by the engineer Gustave Eiffel to withstand the winds in New York Harbor.
+The interior structure of this 46 meter monument was conceived by the engineer Gustave Eiffel to withstand the winds in the harbor.
 Eiffel applied his experience in constructing bridge pylons.
 The statue was actually built in a workshop in Paris’ ninth arrondissement then dismantled into 300 pieces for shipping to New York where it was attached to Eiffel’s structure using 300,000 rivets.